How do I apply for admissions?

 All disability-related documentation is treated as medical information and is retained separately from academic records.
 This information is shared only on a need-to-know basis within the institution.
 The student has the right to determine with whom to disclose his/her disability.
 A part of the Verification of Disability form has a section for the release of information on it so that the Student Access Coordinator can discuss information regarding academic adjustments/auxiliary aids and/or accommodations related to your disability with relevant Davenport University academic and operations personnel to provide the desired support.

 Accommodations are individualized for each eligible student.
 Every effort will be made to provide an effective accommodation at the location you attend.
+Davenport University is committed to analyzing the appropriations of any and all auxiliary aids or services based on the individual needs of students on a case-by-case basis.

 You are responsible for providing the University with timely notice of the need for accommodation and timely and complete documentation to support the request.
 The Student Access Coordinator will provide guidance and support in implementing your Instructor's Documentation of Accommodation (IDA).
 If you believe you are experiencing discrimination because of your disability, please advise your Student Access Coordinator or follow the complaint procedures outlined in the Student Handbook.